reflex-dev/reflex-web/docs/hosting/hosting-cli-commands.md

 )
 ```

-The deploy command is by default interactive and prompts you for information.
-To provide all the settings for your app in one shot without the interaction, add the `--no-interactive` option.
+The deploy command is by default interactive.
+To deploy without interaction, add `--no-interactive` and set relevant the command options for deployment settings.
 Type `reflex deploy --help` to see the help manual for explanations on each option.
 The deploy sequences are the same whether the command is interactive or not.

-The non-interactive deploy command requires you to properly all the required information, such as the app name of your choice, the regions to deploy to, environmental variables if you have them.

 ```bash
 reflex deploy --no-interactive -k todo -r sjc -r sea --env OPENAI_API_KEY=YOU-KEY-NO-EXTRA-QUOTES --env DB_URL=YOUR-EXTERNAL-DB-URI --env KEY3=THATS-ALOTOF-KEYS